 ▢ Start preparing for your child’s Kindergarten IEP meeting also known as the “Turning 5” meeting.

-▢ Be on the lookout for a white letter from the DOE after your IEP meeting.
+▢ Be on the lookout for a white letter from the DOE that will summarize what was discussed at your IEP meeting.
 Make sure you get a copy of your child’s Kindergarten IEP.

 ▢ Be on the lookout for a green and/or purple letter from the DOE by June 15th, which will vary depending on when your child was initially referred for special education services.
 Contact email@example.com for placement and service recommendation inquiries and/or if you have not received a placement letter.